Davitcoin/Scorpion-Networktools/README.md

 4. **Exit**: Exits the program.

 ## Requirements

-- Python 3.x
+- Python 3.7 or higher
 - Paramiko library (for SSH connectivity)
   - You can install it using: `pip install paramiko`

 ## Usage

-1. Run the script using Python: `python script.py`
+1. Run the script using Python: `python scorpion.py (don´t forget to allow execution with chmod +x scorpion.py) `

 2. The program will display a menu with the following options: